CIBC-Internal/python/Doc/library/struct.rst

    or omit implicit pad bytes, use ``standard`` size and alignment instead of ``native`` size and alignment: see :ref:`struct-alignment` for details.

+Several :mod:`struct` functions (and methods of :class:`Struct`) take a *buffer* argument.
+This refers to objects that implement the :ref:`bufferobjects` and provide either a readable or read-writable buffer.
+The most common types used for that purpose are :class:`bytes` and :class:`bytearray`, but many other types that can be viewed as an array of bytes implement the buffer protocol, so that they can be read/filled without additional copying from a :class:`bytes` object.

 Functions and Exceptions
 ------------------------